mooreCS65/mooreCS65.github.io/Assigment2.md

 - Set up an automation so that all of the lights in the house turn off after 10pm.
 - Add one more task here that tests the additional feature you added.

-Take notes on which tasks they were able to complete.
+Take notes on which tasks they were able to complete as well as any issues they ran into.
 It may be helpful (but isn't required) to record the user while they use your prototype.
 Submit your notes and an explanation of any usability issues you found from testing.

-## Part 3: Build out a hi-fi protoype in Figma.
+## Part 3: Build out a hi-fi protoype in Figma. [ 10 points ]

 Use Figma to build a hi-fi prototype of your smart home automation system.
 Your prototype should be built from your original paper prototype, and should include any changes that you think are necessary after watching a user interact with your prototype.
 Be sure to explain any changes that you made.
 Include a link to your Figma prototype in the document that you submit to Blackboard.